iamcal/homespring.js/README.md

 With this interpreter you can finally use Homespring code in your browser to make any webpage more dynamic.

-This JavaScript interpreter aims to be compliant with the [2026 Updated Language Standard](docs/Homespring-Updated-Language-Standard.pdf).
+This JavaScript interpreter fully implements [2026 Updated Language Standard](docs/Homespring-Updated-Language-Standard.pdf) and is capable of running all known Homespring programs.

 ## Example